arista-channel/acws/docs/c_security/c01_lab.md

 ## Create an EAP-TLS SSID

-The `Configure` section of CV-CUE is composed of multiple parts, including WiFi, Alerts, WIPS, etc. In this lab we are focused on the `Wifi` section.
+The `Configure` section of CV-CUE is composed of multiple parts, including WiFi, Alerts, WIPS, etc. In this lab we are focused on the `WiFi` section.

 !!! tip "Other configuration sections"
     - **Alerts:** Where syslog and other alert related settings are configured